 Here's another important point: You should generally steer clear of any telescope you might find in a department store, drug store, or toy store, especially one that promises high-power (high-magnification) views.
 Such telescopes often have poor-quality optics and shaky mounts.
-Instead, if you're going to buy a telescope, you should buy from a knowledgeable dealer (either in a store or online) who can help you select a quality instrument that is appropriate to your needs, skill level, and budget.
+Instead, if you're going to buy a telescope, you should buy from a knowledgeable dealer (either in a specialty store or online) who can help you select a quality instrument that is appropriate to your needs, skill level, and budget.

 Buyer's Guides